 Fogo Island offers flora and fauna encounters made for curious and discerning explorers who wish to fully immerse themselves in nature.
-Guests at the Inn can experience the island's flora and fauna through a range of outdoor hikes, foraging excursions, and adventurous exploration, and can also arrange for an excursion with a local naturalist and guide.
+Our guests can experience this through a range of outdoor hikes or adventurous exploration and can arrange for an excursion with a local naturalist and guide.

 Visitors to Fogo Island can encounter wildlife on their own, or with local guides who are avid outdoors enthusiast and experts on Fogo Island's flowers, wildlife paths, and nesting grounds.